GfellerLab/MixMHC2pred/README.md

 * The score is computed for each allele provided in input.
-Results are returned for each allele in separate columns and additional columns give the results from the best allele for each peptide (columns *BestAllele* and *..._best* in the output file, determined by the allele that had the maximal score, i.e. the most likely allele with which the peptide would be bound).
+Results are returned for each allele in separate columns and additional columns give the results from the best allele for each peptide (columns *BestAllele* and *..._best* in the output file, determined by the allele that had the best score, i.e. the most likely allele by which the peptide would be presented).

+* The two first columns of the output file give the *Peptide* and *Context* sequence of the peptide, which were given in the input file.
+When the option `--no_context` is used, the column *Context* is kept but it is empty.

 * The scores returned (columns *%Rank*) correspond to a percentile rank (best score is about 0, worst score is 100).
-This tells among random peptides, the percent of peptides expected to be better binders to this allele than the given peptide (among peptides of sizes 12-25 amino acids).
-This score is computed such that the top 1% best random peptides will have a length distribution following the one observed in naturally presented peptides.
+This tells among random peptides, the percent of peptides expected to be better presented by this allele than the given peptide.

-* The *%Rank_best_perL* is similar but computed only between peptides having the same length.
-This score thus doesn't follow the length distribution observed in naturally presented ligands (this value is only returned for the best allele).

 * The *CoreP1_...* columns tell what is the most likely binding core position for the given peptide towards the allele (this tells the position of the